Request Free Consultation

 How Can You Prove in Court That Someone Cut You Off and Caused an Accident?

 The true answer to “If someone cuts you off who is at fault?” is determined in court.
-An experienced car accident attorney can help you prove that the other driver showed negligence.
+An experienced car accident attorney in Phoenix can help you prove that the other driver showed negligence.
 Several forms of evidence can support your case, including:

 • Pictures and video from the scene of the accident